-B. CPB - all other funds from CPB (e.g. DDF, RTL, Programming Grants)
+B. CPB - all other funds from CPB (e.g. RTL, Programming Grants)

-Use this line to report all non-CSG funds provided by CPB, including digital grants, production grants, and Stabilization Grants from CARES Act and American Rescue Plan Act funds.
+Use this line to report all non-CSG funds provided by CPB, including but not limited to Ready to Learn grants, programming/production grants, and Stabilization Grants from CARES Act and American Rescue Plan Act funds.